jsphweid/bookletMacro/README.md

 # Mac OS X Usage
 ####
 [updated 2015-10-30]
-Now that the script should be registered as a Service, whenever you right-click (okay... two-finger tap) a file or group of PDFs (and only PDFs...), at the bottom you should see "Booklet Macro" Click it and wait for your two files to appear.
-(Should take some seconds, unless you gave it a lot to do, then maybe a minute).
+Now that the script should be registered as a Service, whenever you right-click (okay... two-finger tap) a file or group of PDFs (and only PDFs...), at the bottom you should see "Booklet Macro" (if you have a lot of context menu items, it might be under "Services") Click it and wait for your two files to appear.

 # Windows Installation
 ####